-Hong Kong is aligning with other OECD countries in LID appointment proposal
+Hong Kong is aligning with other OECD countries in LID recommendations

-Another significant proposal involves the designation of a lead independent director (LID) for boards whose chairs are non-independent.
-This move is a step to directionally align Hong Kong with many OECD countries-like the United Kingdom, Germany, Netherlands, Norway, and Sweden-where board chairs are typically independent, negating the need to appoint a separate independent director (Figure 3).
+Under the new Corporate Governance Code, HKEx has introduced the designation of a lead independent director (LID) for boards whose chairs are non-independent as a Recommended Best Practices (RBP).
+This move is a step to directionally align Hong Kong with many OECD countries-like the United Kingdom, Germany, Netherlands, Norway, and Sweden-where board chairs are typically independent (Figure 5).